The incredible transformation of HR, the ugly duckling

 The King, seeing how unpopular she was, did not want to let her have all that power and decided to limit her space of action.

 HR was therefore relegated to administer the Kingdom policy, dictated by the King and by the most powerful members of the Royal Court: the Swans.
-They were called Marketing, Sales, Finance and Operations and were considered more suitable to enhance the Business Kingdom’s power.
+They were called Marketing, Sales, Finance and Operations and were considered more suitable to develop the Business Kingdom’s power.

 And that specific moment arrived soon enough.